GSA-TTS/identity-site/content/_partners/faq.md

         id: b-7
         title: What is the proofing rate?
         content: >-
             The proofing rates will vary by population and we work with the partner to find a solution for users who are not able to proof online.
 The goal is to provide a high level of assurance.
-Since the launch of IAL2 we have seen 65%-70% of users who attempt to upload an ID will proof for IAL2.
+Since launch, we have seen 65%-70% of users who attempt to upload an ID will proof their identity.
 This includes transactions classified as high risk and likely (or potentially) fraudulent.
     -
         id: b-8
         title: Can Login.gov authenticate or proof non-U.S. citizens or non-U.S. immigrants (not a U.S. citizen, U.S. national, lawful permanent resident, or traveling to the United States on an immigrant visa)?